Planeshifter/node-word2vec/README.md

 ## API

 ### .word2phrases(input, output, params)
+For applications where it is important that certain pairs of words are treated as a single term (e.g. "Barack Obama" or "New York" should be treated as one word), the text corpora used for training should be pre-processed via the *word2phrases* function.
+Words which frequently occur next to each other will be concatenated via an underscore, e.g. the words "New" and "York" if following next to each other might be transformed to a single word "New_York".

+Internally, this function calls the C command line application of the Google *word2vec* project.
+This allows it to make use of multi-threading and preserves the efficiency of the original C code.
+It processes the texts given by the `input` text document, writing the output to a file with the name given by `output`.

 The `params` parameter expects a JS object optionally containing some of the following keys and associated values.
 If they are not supplied, the default values are used.